idleberg/Bootstrap-Listr/README.md

 ### Viewer

-To view images or play audio & video files in a [Bootstrap Modal](http://getbootstrap.com/javascript/#modals), you can enable the viewer in the script header.
+To load images, text, videos and audio into a [Bootstrap Modal](http://getbootstrap.com/javascript/#modals), you can enable the viewer in the script header.
 The required Bootstrap JavaScript library will be added to your page automatically.

 ### Libraries & Style-sheets